 The huge interest in betting on the English Championship is also due to the fact that it is extremely difficult to predict the correct outcome of the game.

 Despite the fact that the "Big Six" significantly surpasses the rest of the teams in the league, strong underdogs in almost every game give the favorites proper competition.

-Odds of the favorites winning in the English Premier League are usually higher than in other top leagues, because there are no "passable" matches in the EPL.
+Odds of the favorites winning in the English Premier League fixtures are usually higher than in other top leagues, because there are no easy games in the EPL.

 Each outsider can take points from any team from the top six, so the probability of passing the event with a high odds is quite high.
 That's why many betters love the English Premier League.

-Most legal American bookmakers accept bets on EPL matches.
+Most legal American sportsbooks accept bets on English Premier League games.
 You can bet on any outcome - from the traditional definition of the winner of the match to the time interval in which the first substitution in the game will be made.

-The page above provides all the information you need to bet on the English Premier League: the standings, the schedule of games and the best odds for the upcoming championship matches.
+The page above provides all the information you need to bet on the English Premier League: the standings, the Premier League schedule of games and the best odds for the upcoming championship matches.

-Free forecasts from Legalbet experts and handicappers are also available to everyone.
-On the page of each match are the current line-ups of the teams, previous game results and statistics from past games and more.
+Free predictions from Legalbet experts and handicappers are also available to everyone.
+On the page of each match are the current line-ups of the teams, previous Premier League results and statistics from past games and more.